mxtlrr/UefiPPM/README.md

 This is so you don't have to guess on what's going on.

 # TODO
-1. Fully parse PPM file (missing maximum channel color value).
-2. Optimize width/height detection code.
+1. Optimize width/height detection code.